angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/api-overview.md

 ## What you will learn in this chapter

-In this chapter, you will learn how to create an API server with json-server and consume it in an Angular application.
+Your project now fully works with tasks.
+You can add, update, and delete tasks.
+However, the tasks are stored in memory in the `TaskService` service.

-In a real world scenario, the task list would be stored in a database and the application would consume an API to interact with the database.
+In a real-world scenario, the tasks would be stored in a database and the application would consume an API to interact with the database.
-It would not be stored in memory in a service as we did in the previous chapters.
+This new chapter will focus on updating the application to consume an API server.

 ## Json-server